Mr-Renegade/acr-phone-hooker/README.md

 # Edit .env with your settings:
 # - Generate SECRET_KEY: openssl rand -hex 32
 # - Set WEB_PASSWORD to a strong password
+# - Configure UPLOAD_FOLDER to your desired location
 ```

 5. **Initialize database**: